-The Insulated Lightning Conductor Cable can be used in conjunction with the Air Terminals outlined in our catalog pages AT:38 – 40, but can also be used in applications where it is not possible to maintain the separation distance between down conductors and the structure being protected, eg running close to photovoltaic array panels.
+The Insulated Lightning Conductor Cable can be used in conjunction with the Insulated Lightning Conductor Interception Mast (available free-standing and wall mounted), but can also be used in applications where it is not possible to maintain the separation distance between down conductors and the structure being protected, eg running close to photovoltaic array panels.

 Conductors are an essential component of a Lightning Protection System.
 They form part of: